-The Department of Airports Accounting Team, Jamal, Corey, Tara, Jeanette and Shannon, is recognized for their hard work closing out this fiscal season.
-As a team they were able to pull together the Department of Airports complex budget and process through timely.
+The Department of Airports Accounting Team, Jamal, Corey, Tara, Jeanette and Shannon, are recognized for their hard work closing out this fiscal season.
+As a team they did a fabulous job pulling together the Department of Airports complex budget and processing through timely to the Board of Supervisors.